Undergraduate Course: Educational Studies 2a: Child & Adolescent Development in Education (EDUA08099)

 |Credit level (Normal year taken)||SCQF Level 8 (Year 2 Undergraduate)

 |Summary||This course is designed to introduce students to key aspects of cognitive, social, emotional and psycho-motor development in childhood and adolescence, and to the range of contextual factors that influence these developmental processes.
 In addition, this course introduces the students to the ways in which development in childhood and adolescence can be researched, the relationship between developmental research and educational practice, and the ethical issues relating to the participation of children and adolescents in developmental research.
 There is also an emphasis on gaining understanding and experience of quantitative approaches.
 The course draws predominantly on the disciplines of developmental psychology and psychomotor development, along with introductory material on neuroscience in education, placing these in an educational context.

-The course includes observations tasks to enable students to contextualise and reflect on their learning, as well as to carry out research tasks.
+The course includes observations tasks (conducted in schools or similar experience) to enable students to contextualise and reflect on their learning, as well as to carry out research tasks.